 “Every time a sound comes out of my hands, it has been and is always instinctive.
 There is no thinking and I don’t have any preconceived ideas or any preconceived plans or construction.
 I follow this flow until the music doesn’t need me any more.”

-It’s no secret that Vangelis is a notoriously private man who has rarely given interviews throughout his career.
-The importance of such activity rarely bothers him, as his focus shifts to the next creative project by the time any new album is released.
+It’s no secret that Vangelis Papathanassiou is a notoriously private man who has rarely given interviews throughout his career.
+The value of such activity rarely bothers him, as his focus shifts to the next creative project by the time any new album is released.
 However, with an impressive 13-disc box set, Delectus, on the way – covering all of his work for the Vertigo and Polydor labels, including the Jon & Vangelis albums – and with the recent release of Rosetta, his first non-soundtrack album since 2001’s Mythodea, Prog is granted a rare audience with the great but reclusive man.

 Our original meeting gets postponed due to him being engrossed in a new creative project.
 This does little to ease the trepidation that maybe we’ll go home empty-handed, but thankfully everything is rearranged for the following evening at his residence and studio in central Paris.